mpr-lab/MotheterRemote/cellular.md

 The crontab `@hourly sudo tailscale up` will keep the connection active.
 I don't recommend running it on your personal computer, but it should be fine on the RPi and a dedicated work machine.

+Because we don't want to reauthenticate the remote devices, we'll disable key expiry.
+On the admin console browser page, click the three dots next to the RPi and select `Disable key expiry`.

+With Tailscale running, you should be able to connect to the RPi even if WiFi is disabled.
+SSH into the RPi and turn off its WiFi with `sudo ifconfig wlan0 down`.
+Wait a few seconds, then try `ifconfig`.
+If you get any response back, then you're still connected.
+Run `ip route get 8.8.8.8 | sed -n 's/.*dev \([^\ ]*\).*/\1/p'` to check that it's using the modem.
+Congrats, you've set up and connected to an RPi using only cellular!
+You can keep WiFi off to do further cellular testing, or reenable it with `sudo ifconfig wlan0 up`.

 ## Code setup